Aliisa Neige Barriere: the reality of connecting with people through music is very powerful

 Can you describe the joy you experience when performing, or conducting, or listening to a concert?
 What is the point of being involved in these activities from a subjective vantage point?

-It is this feeling of having connected… I really love playing with other people and I think that’s also what drew me to conducting: working with other people.
-The fact of having successfully connected with the others and that we have found a dialogue, and at the same time the conscious feeling that I have managed to fulfil my emotions.
-For me, conducting probably feels a bit like a tangible physical fulfilment.
+It is this feeling of having connected with someone… I really love playing with other people and that’s also what drew me to conducting: working with other people.
+The fact of having successfully connected with the others, to create a dialogue.
+For me, conducting probably feels a bit like a tangible physical fulfillment.
+Emotions and thoughts are translated into gestures, and you are continuously in dialogue, I find that beautiful.

 What kind of physical sensation can you compare it to?
 Climbing the mountain, swimming in the pool, eating, meeting your loved one, what can musical sensations be compared with?

-It can be anything from terrible pain to ecstatic joy of… There are so many spectrums, it can be seeing a person you love, realising that you’re in love, or, I don’t know, sitting in front of a fire on a winter day.
-The joy and the fulfilment of the music consists not only of the happy things but to be able to convey or to feel all the spectrum of human emotions, it’s also the pain and the heartbreaks.
+It can be anything from gut-wrenching pain to ecstatic joy… There are so many spectrums, it can be seeing a person you love, realising that you’re in love, or, I don’t know, sitting in front of a fire on a winter day.
+The joy and the fulfillment of the music consists not only of the happy things but to be able to convey or to feel all the spectrum of human emotions; also the pain and the heartbreaks.
 I reach all of these spectrums of emotions, they’re experienced very strongly through music.

 We finish by what you were saying at the beginning, that music is the field that is hard to verbalize.
 It always needs some comparisons or silences, presumptions of the things you don’t speak about, and thank you for trying to feel these muted gaps through this conversation.